Water Conservation and Efficiency

 Permanent Conservation Measures

-Do you know when you may water your lawn?
 ALL City of Raleigh water customers are currently under Permanent Conservation Measures.Learn more about Permanent Conservation Measures